Adults can help promote good dental health among children

 “We have papillae,” she said.
 “It’s like a carpet for food and plaque to accumulate.
 After you brush the teeth, brush the tongue.”

 One aspect of home care that many parents overlook is flossing.
 Stuffing large hands into tiny mouths is challenging.
 Floss picks may make it easier.
+In addition, if your kid’s teeth need adjustments, you may consult with a dentist and determine if invisalign braces are an ideal solution.

 Behrman also reminds many parents to have their children wear a mouthguard for sports beyond just football and lacrosse.
 A collision with other players, equipment like the net or ball, or falling during play can endanger teeth.